GeeInUs/TrustedBankAutomation/README.md

     * To verify Acceptance criteria
   - ## Git
     * I am using Github for source control.
 Acccess to my code  is public.
-    * You can [Clone my code]( https://github.com/GeeInUs/TrustedBankAutomation.
+    * You can Clone my code by using https://github.com/GeeInUs/TrustedBankAutomation.
   - ## Selenium +  SpecFlow
     * Chrome Driver browser is used to drive TrustedBank Loan Management
     * SpecFlow For test Specification and to drive code implementation